• Skip to primary navigation

 This year we went to two pumpkin patches.
 I went with my son with his class to Honeysuckle Hill Farm and then we went to Christian Way Farm during fall break.
 I really liked both of these places, probably better than Riverview Mounds where we have been in the past.

 Here are some photos from Christian Way Farm!
-I really liked how it was laid out and my kids seemed to have a ton of fun there.
-It is about an hour from Clarksville though so a bit of a drive.
+I really liked how the farm was laid out and my kids seemed to have a ton of fun there.
+Christian Way Farm is about an hour from Clarksville though so a bit of a drive.

 Christian Way Farm